albin-lindstrom/zabbix-edgemax-template/readme.md

 ## Issues
 - [Wrong ethernet link status/speed via SNMP](https://community.ui.com/questions/Wrong-ethernet-link-status-speed-via-SNMP/6e50940c-3cc1-4242-9881-5c03e7892ebf)
   (some of this issue is due to how ubiquiti is treating "standard" SNMP OIDs.
-The link status should be fixe but the speed is still troublesome)
+The link status should be fixed but the speed is still troublesome)

 ## License